Toledo Water Quality

 We will continue to closely monitor water conditions in the intake crib in Lake Erie.
 The Ohio Environmental Protection Agency, Great Lakes Observing System, plus university research teams, all join Toledo water treatment professionals in monitoring lake water conditions to provide early warning of potential Harmful Algal Blooms that would affect drinking water supplies.

-The quality of water at Toledo's intake crib is monitored 24 hours a day every 10 minutes through sondes.
+The quality of water at Toledo's intake crib is monitored 24 hours a day the through sondes.
 Intake water samples are taken at least once a day, with testing of all daily samples timed according to the characteristics of the water.
 When conditions warrant, testing is increased.
-Toledo's testing protocol exceeds those recommended by the 2015 Ohio EPA HAB Strategy.

 Currently, there are three water quality Sonde sensors that detect the water temperature, specific conductivity, pH, turbidity, chlorophyll and blue-green algae sponsored by the City of Toledo.
 There are 18 other Sonde sensors sponsored by partnering agencies, acting as an early warning system.